AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-javascript.md

 ### Using `.then`

-Here's an example test provided in the [MetaCoin Truffle Box](https://truffleframework.com/boxes/metacoin).
+Here's an example test provided in the `MetaCoin Truffle Box`.
 Note the use of the `contract()` function, the `accounts` array for specifying available PlatON accounts, and our use of `artifacts.require()` for interacting directly with our contracts.

 File: `./test/metacoin.js`